-- the financial statements on pages 39 to 57: - > present fairly, in all material respects: - " Chatham Islands Council's financial position as at 30 June 2023; and - " the results of its operations and cash flows for the year ended on that date; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards Reduced Disclosure Regime; - the funding impact statement on page 34, presents fairly, in all material respects, the amount of funds produced from each source of funding and how the funds were applied as compared to the information included in Chatham Islands Council's Long-term plan and annual plan;
+- the financial statements on pages 13 to 30: - > present fairly, in all material respects: - " the Council's financial position as at 30 June 2023; and - " the results of its operations and cash flows for the year ended on that date; and - > comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards Reduced Disclosure Regime. - the funding impact statement on page 51, presents fairly, in all material respects, the amount of funds produced from each source of funding and how the funds were applied as compared to the information included in the Council's 's long-term plan and annual plan;

-- the statement of service performance (called the service performance summaries by activity) on pages 7 to 33 and pages 35 to 36: - > presents fairly, in all material respects, Chatham Islands Council's levels of service for each group of activities for the year ended 30 June 2023, including: - " the levels of service achieved compared with the intended levels of service and whether any intended changes to levels of service were achieved; and - " the reasons for any significant variation between the levels of service achieved and the intended levels of service; and - > complies with generally accepted accounting practice in New Zealand; - the statement about capital expenditure for each group of activities on pages 9, 13, 16, 18, 22, 26 and 33, presents fairly, in all material respects, actual capital expenditure as compared to the budgeted capital expenditure included in Chatham Islands Council's long-term plan and annual plan; and - the funding impact statement for each group of activities on pages 9, 13, 16, 18, 22, 26 and 33, presents fairly, in all material respects, the amount of funds produced from each source of funding and how the funds were applied as compared to the information included in Chatham Islands Council's long-term plan and annual plan.
+- the service performance summaries by activity on pages 35 to 50: - presents fairly, in all material respects, the Council's levels of service for each group of activities for the year ended 30 June 2023, including: - " the levels of service achieved compared with the intended levels of service and whether any intended changes to levels of service were achieved; and - " the reasons for any significant variation between the levels of service achieved and the intended levels of service; and - > complies with generally accepted accounting practice in New Zealand. - the statement about capital expenditure for each group of activities on pages 53 to 57, presents fairly, in all material respects, the actual capital expenditure as compared to the budgeted capital expenditure included in the Council's long-term plan; and - the funding impact statement for each group of activities on pages 53 to 57, presents fairly, in all material respects, the amount of funds produced from each source of funding and how the funds were applied as compared to the information included in the Council's long-term plan.